EliteSoba/AoSRando/logic/entrance/README.md

     destination {Door} - The door object describing the door Soma should appear to exit when entering the source door.
   }
 ```
+The randomizer should return a falsy value if the randomization failed.

 Note that it's not necessary for the destination of a source door's destination door to be that same source door.
 Put more simply, Door A -> Door B does not mean that Door B -> Door A. It would actually be impossible to enforce this because Floating Garden has an odd number of doors such that at least two doors must end up having the same destination.

 ### VanillaEntrances